MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 1. Browse to [https://developer.microsoft.com/graph/graph-explorer](https://developer.microsoft.com/graph/graph-explorer).
 2. Select **Sign in** in the upper right.
 3. Run the following query.
-You will see a rather large JSON response.
+You should see a rather large JSON response.

         https://graph.windows.net/me?api-version=1.5
 4. Look for **userPrincipalName**.

-If your Azure Active Directory UPN doesn't match your local Active Directory UPN, you can use the [Map user names](service-gateway-enterprise-manage-ssas.md#map-user-names) feature to replace it with a valid value.
+If your Azure Active Directory UPN doesn't match your local Active Directory UPN, you can use the [Map usernames](service-gateway-enterprise-manage-ssas.md#map-user-names) feature to replace it with a valid value.
 Or you can work with either your tenant admin, or local Active Directory admin, to get your UPN changed.

 <!-- Shared Troubleshooting Firewall/Proxy Include -->
 [!INCLUDE [gateway-onprem-tshoot-firewall-include](./includes/gateway-onprem-tshoot-firewall-include.md)]